raspberrypilearning/nix-python-gps/en/step_1.md

   ttyACM0
   ```

-- The device needed is the one starting with `tty`, so in this case it is `ttyACM0`.
+- The device you're interested in is the one starting with `tty`, so in this case it is `ttyACM0`.

-- To make sure the device can be read, try typing the following into the terminal:
+- To make sure the device can be read, type the following into the terminal window:

 	```bash
 	cat /dev/ttyACM0
 	```

-- You should see something like the following:
+- You should now see a continuous stream of data from the device, looking similar to this:

 ```
 $GPRMC,,V,,,,,,,,,,N*53